What is audience awareness and why is it important to you?

 What is the main purpose of the letter?

 The information I selected is appropriate to the reader and the case?

 What other information do they need to know to continue the care of the patient (like future appointments and any special instructions)?

 The writing process

-Before start writing, I usually suggest my students to stop doing everything else and take a minute to think about the factors we considered above.
+Before starting writing, I usually suggest my students stop doing everything else and take a minute to think about the factors we considered above.

 Before you write the letter you should be clear about all these factors because, if you do, your letter will have clarity and coherence.

-Write a lot of letters before the test and get it corrected by a trainer.
+Write a lot of letters before the test and get them corrected by a trainer.
 I hope this post will be useful for you in your OET preparation.